-A few months ago on the Treehouse Forum, a student inquired about how to get an entry level job in coding/programming with limited experience.
+A few months ago (as of this writing) a student inquired about how to get an entry level job in coding/programming on the Treehouse Forum.
 It sounded like he had hit a low point after interviewing at a tech startup, but not making the cut.
 I felt the same way when I was looking for my first coding job.
 Every job listing seems to require 5+ years experience, so how do you get all those years of experience when you can’t find an entry level job to gain said expertise?
 It is a strange catch-22 every self-taught programmer needs to get through when transitioning from learning to working.
 Navigating that divide can often be intimidating and full of unknowns.

 For the sake of not repeating myself here, I will post some excepts from the conversation, but you can find the entire thread at TreeHouse.